-The members of the Audit Committee before the Spin-off were Peter Benz (Chairman), Donald Mathis, and Robert Swayman, all of whom are independent directors as determined by the NASDAQ listing standards.
-The members of the Audit Committee following the Spin-off are Peter Benz (Chairman), Andrew Frawley and Donald Mathis, all of whom are independent directors as determined by the NASDAQ listing standards.
-The Board has determined that Mr. Benz is an audit committee financial expert as defined in Item 407(d)(5)(ii) of Regulation S-K. During 2018, the Audit Committee held five meetings and took one action by written consent.
+The members of the Audit Committee during 2019 were Peter Benz (Chairman), Andrew Frawley, Donald Mathis and Barbara Shattuck Kohn, all of whom are independent directors as determined by the NASDAQ listing standards.
+Effective April 1, 2020, Mr. Benz resigned from the Company's Board.
+The Board has appointed Barbara Shattuck Kohn as the new Chairperson of the Audit Committee.
+The Board has determined that Mr. Benz and Ms. Shattuck Kohn are audit committee financial experts as defined in Item 407(d)(5)(ii) of Regulation S-K. During 2019, the Audit Committee held five meetings and took no action by written consent.